phytec/phytec-eeprom-flashtool/docs/source/specification.rst

 API v0 has been the first implementation of introspection data and is not used on any product any more.
 EEPROM Tool support is available in the branch "release/pcm-057_am57x_api_v0"

 It introduces a fixed 32-byte data structure containing key product metadata.
-All fields are composed of unsigned characters or character arrays.
+All fields are composed of unsigned characters or character arrays, byte ordered.

 .. list-table:: API v0 EEPROM Layout
    :widths: 10 25 10 55